ConsonanceClub/100_Days_of_code_submissions/README.md

 - In your fork, in the "submissions" directory, create a new directory  whose name is YOUR GITHUB USERNAME.

+- The Daily tasks are found in DAILY_TASKS.md

-- In this directory, create a new file with the solution of each challenge daily.
+- In this directory, create a new file with the solution of each daily task.
 Example: Day_1_solution.py

 - Navigate back to the "100_Days_of_code" repository.